KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 ## 🎯 Getting Started with Content

-### 1. Create Your First Author
+### 1. Create Hero Slides

 1. Go to the Studio (`/studio` or standalone)
+2. Click on "Hero Slides" in the sidebar
+3. Create your first hero slide with all the fields
+4. **Important**: Toggle "Active" to true
+5. Set the "Display Order" (1 for first slide, 2 for second, etc.)

+### 2. Add Trusted Companies

+1. Click on "Trusted Companies" in the sidebar
+2. Add company information:
+   - Upload logo and text logo images
+   - Set industry and partnership type
+   - Choose background color
+   - Set display order
+3. Toggle "Active" and "Featured on Homepage" to true
+4. **Save and publish**

+### 3. Create Your First Author

-2. Click on "Author" in the sidebar
+1. Click on "Author" in the sidebar
-3. Create a new author with name, image, and bio
+2. Create a new author with name, image, and bio

-### 2. Create Categories
+### 4. Create Categories

 1. Click on "Category" in the sidebar
 2. Create categories like "HR Insights", "Leadership", "Company News", etc.

-### 3. Create Your First Blog Post
+### 5. Create Your First Blog Post

 1. Click on "Blog Post" in the sidebar
 2. Fill in all the required fields